xt0fer/ZCW-WebBlogStarter/README.md

 The overall architecture looks like this:
 ![web arch](./Weblogg.png)

-Use web pages for it.
+Uses web pages for it.

 This db is currently Postgres.
 The Mysql config is slightly different.